 Dog-lovers don’t generally give too much thought to dog vision.
-We used to think that dogs see in black and white (wrong!) and we know that their sense of smell and hearing is more important than their vision.
-And we even have boffins trying to find out whether dogs dream.
+We are used to thinking that dogs see in black and white (wrong!) and that their sense of smell and hearing is more important than their vision.

-But dog vision?
+But what do dogs actually see?
 It’s always been a bit of a mystery.
 Until now.
 One new website promises to show exactly how a dog might see any image you show it, and scientists are learning more about a dog’s visual sense every day.

 Dog vision and colour

-That means that the same cells in a dog’s eye process red and green light waves.
-Thus they find it difficult to tell red and green apart.
-So, dogs’ vision skips the red and green section altogether, in a way, and contains a lot of murky yellows in place of all those shades.
+That just means that the red-sensing and green-sensing light wave cells in a dog’s eyes are the same.
+Thus, they find it difficult to tell red and green apart.
+So, dogs’ spectrum vision skips the red and green section altogether, in a way, and contains a lot of murky yellows in the place of all those shades.

 The clarity of dog vision

-Everything looks a bit blurry to your dog, which means that they might find it a bit difficult to notice a very small object at a distance or that tiny piece of treat that you dropped at your feet and they seem to have lost track of.
-However, when the light is dim, she may be able to see a bit better than you.
-This is why it is safest to keep your biscuit tin in a brightly-lit area if you don’t want to fall victim to furry crimes in the night.
+Everything looks a bit blurry to your dog, which means that they might find it a bit difficult to notice a very small object at a distance, or that tiny piece of treat that you dropped at your feet and they seem to have lost track of.

 The distance of dog vision